NorthFred/Raspberry-Pi-Pi4J-Classes/README.md

   Test Class: TestPIRMotionListener.java [v.1.0.0]

   This test class implements a listener and event handler when a state change is triggered on the motion detector pin!

+  Test Class: TestMotionDetectorWithLED.java

+  Sensors (1) and (2) can be tested together with this test class.
+When motion is detected, LED turns red.
+  When PIR sensor is free, LED is green.